Guru-RF/MicroPico/README.md

 # µPico Board Software

-in https://github.com/Guru-RF/MicroPico/tree/main/src you can find source and lot's of examples
+in https://github.com/Guru-RF/MicroPico/tree/main/src you can find the sourcecode and lot's of examples